 As part of our ongoing work on justice, equity, diversity and inclusion, we are also making organizational commitments to reconciliation.
-We are in a moment of reckoning for Canada, as the traumatic impacts of colonization on Indigenous people – both past and present – continue to be revealed through the murder and abuse of indigenous women and girls and the unearthing of mass graves at residential schools.
-As an organization, we have read and discussed the recommendations of the Truth and Reconciliation Commission and the National Inquiry into Missing and Murdered Indigenous Women and Girls.
-We are talking about what it means for settlers in Canada and the work of Oxfam Canada.
+We are in a moment of reckoning for Canada, as the traumatic impacts of colonization on Indigenous Peoples – both past and present – continue to be revealed through the murder and abuse of indigenous women and girls and the unearthing of mass graves at residential schools.
 We recognize we must learn, unlearn and reflect on Canada’s ongoing genocide.
 We are committed to decolonizing our work and supporting reflective learning by staff.
 While we recognize the interconnections between our anti-racism work and our reconciliation work, we are developing a separate Reconciliation Action Plan, led by the Executive Director and supported by our Reconciliation Working Group.
 We have devoted separate resources to this work.

 We want to be transparent about this journey, letting our supporters and allies know about the progress we’re making, but also acknowledging our setbacks and shortcomings.
 We recognize that this is long, hard and complex work that requires sustained commitment and resources to ensure that the changes we implement are meaningful.